awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-up-a-dolby-vision-job.md

    If your input is an IMF package, specify a CPL file for your input\.
 If your CPL is from an incomplete IMP, choose **Supplemental IMPs** to specify the location of your supplemental IMPs\.

-1. Set up your input audio and video as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md)\.
+1. Set up your input audio and video as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md)\.
 Make sure to keep the input color space set to the default value **Follow**\.

    Find the input color space setting as follows: On the **Create job** page, in the **Job** pane on the left, choose the input\.
 In the **Video selector** section on the right, find **Color space**\.

-1. Set up your output groups, outputs, and video output selectors as described in [Setting Up a Job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring Complex Jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.
+1. Set up your output groups, outputs, and video output selectors as described in [Setting up a job in AWS Elemental MediaConvert](setting-up-a-job.md) and [Structuring complex jobs in AWS Elemental MediaConvert](structuring-complex-jobs.md)\.

 1. For each output that you want processed with Dolby Vision, do the following:
    + Make sure that your output settings conform to the limitations listed in [Dolby Vision Job Limitations and Requirements](dolby-vision-job-limitations-and-requirements.md)\.